 They need to find someone who will take them to their rendezvous outside of the city, but they are distracted.
-The buildings, the palaces with their extravagant buttresses within the old walled centre are quite incredible and steel their attention.
+The buildings, the palaces with their extravagant buttresses within the old walled centre steel their attention.
 Although they don’t have time, they climb the Sargasuli tower, take in all of Jaipur from 60 feet above.

 The two of them then lounge in the heat in a surreal ground of weird astrologic constructions.
 The crowds, the traffic, gone.
 Vast silent walls here curve to the sky.
 Huge buildings, built 300 years ago, are angled to point out the planets.
 Giant stairs lead up to the heavens.
 A funfair of uranology, spirals, slants, points.
 Mad, colossal sun dials still accurate to within seconds.